tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-migration.md

 For more guidance, refer to [Oracle Migration Planning](/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-migration-planning) to review the characteristics of online and offline migrations.

->!
-Note:
+> [!Note]
-Offline migrations typically take longer than online migrations.
+> Offline migrations typically take longer than online migrations.
 As a result, tools like Data Pump are not recommended for scenarios involving large data sizes and strict low-downtime requirements.

 ## Data migration approach